 Even though such fierce judgements are experienced during the Great Tribulation, it says of many hardened in their sin, “They blasphemed the God of heaven because of their pains and their sores, and did not repent of their deeds” (Rev. 16:11).
 Even in the outpouring of wrath (thumos), God’s fierce opposition to sin is an act of love for the redemptive purpose of restoring holiness and moral order in a fallen world.

 Fourth, wrath in Christ’s great work on the cross.
-Scientists are frantically working to find a vaccine for the coronavirus, yet God has provided for humanity a vaccine for sin and holiness’ judgment upon sin.
+In the Act of the cross God has provided for humanity a remedy for sin and holiness’ judgment upon sin.
 The cure is found in Jesus Christ, who on the cross bore the full weight of our sin and all our fallenness entails.
 Since divine holiness responds and reacts to sin in judgment, human sin requires an atonement.
 God has dealt with sin in Christ.
 Paul writes, “God was in Christ reconciling the world to Himself, not imputing their trespasses [sins] to them” (2 Cor 5:19).
 On the cross God not only provided the Sacrifice for our sins, in Christ He was the Sacrifice.
 On the cross we see both God’s love and God’s wrath.
 On the cross our sin was dealt with, and grace is extended to all who will come and kneel before the finished work of Christ and receive God’s redemptive provision.
 It is at the cross we grasp the horror of our sin and holiness’ judgment against sin, but in worshipful thanksgiving we see demonstrated the vastness of God’s loving grace in His provision for our sin.

 While we are all fallen, broken, defiant sinners deserving of the wrath of God, but He in His great mercy performed a divine transaction whereby our sin was transferred to Christ who received the wrath of the Father which we deserved, so that those who repent of their sin can find free pardon and forgiveness.
-Now that is the Good News in the midst of much bad news we hear over the airwaves today!
+Now that is the Good News!

 Hanson, The Wrath of the Lamb, 192-94.